Let's just be clear.

 You may request a copy of your personal data, make changes to your personal data, or delete your personal data by submitting a request to Sentry at any time through this request form.

-We will do our best to respond within 48 hours.
+We will do our best to respond promptly.